petersmithca/humhub-basic-chat/README.md

 ## Description

 This module adds a simple chat widget.
 Chats older than a defined amount of days are deleted by cron.

+**Note:** The chat is more a shoutbox and not a real chat, cause it does not support user to user private chat.

 Widget works on spaces, dashboard and profile, thanks to contributions from @WebCrew for styling and making more size agnostic